Spicery/ginger/design/inventory.rst

     CREATE TABLE gnxcode( ref integer PRIMARY KEY, gnx text, updated date );

 The catch here is that:-

   * Version control tools (e.g. git) would be significantly less convenient.
   * The drag and drop semantics for autoloading/autoconversion would be lost.

-This could be alleviated by having an import/export tool that generated the